mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/major-upgrade/upgrade-clusters/migrate-platform-apps/cleanup/index.md

 ## Components of the 1.8 logging stack

 After a successful upgrade, the 1.8 addons no longer exist.
-Helm releases of Kibana, Elasticsearch, and Elasticsearch-Curator remain and are not managed by the addons, if they were installed.
+Helm releases of Kibana, Elasticsearch, and Elasticsearch-Curator remain but are not managed by the addons, if they were installed.

 Uninstall these Helm releases from the command line, using this Helm command: